belgif/thematic/URI/iceg_uri_standard_draft.md

 Examples:
-* **https://data.belgif.be/id/waterway/8399104101108100101** – is an identifier for the real world object ‘Schelde’ or 'Escaut'.
+* **https://data.belgif.be/id/waterway/8399104101108100101** – is an identifier for the real world object ‘Schelde’ or ‘Escaut’.
 This object cannot exist on the web, but it can be referred to from other applications or data.
-If the waterway (real world object) ‘Schelde’ ever changes its name or would no longer exist, its URI must remain by either referring to the old object 'Escaut'/‘Schelde’ or by referring to the same object with the new name.
+If the waterway (real world object) ‘Schelde’/‘Escaut’ ever changes its name or would no longer exist, its URI must remain by either referring to the old object ‘Escaut’/‘Schelde’ or by referring to the same object with the new name.
 * **https://data.belgif.be/doc/waterway/8399104101108100101**
   * refers to a document (e.g. HTML page) containing an explanation about the river ‘Schelde’/'Escaut'.
 This document can have structured data, but this is not a requirement.
   * describes meta-information such as the history, versions, source, and details of the actions made on all representations of {type}/waterway/8399104101108100101.
 * **https://data.belgif.be/ns/waterway** - is the namespace that can be used in the vocabulary dealing with waterways.
-E.g. ns/waterway#depth or ns/waterway/depth refers to the term depth from the namespace ns/waterway and serves to indicate the depth of the waterways.
+E.g. ns/waterway#depth refers to the term depth from the namespace ns/waterway and serves to indicate the depth of the waterways.

 ### Concept